rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 > For imagine being told you’ve been chosen, forged to be objectively better than other people.
 In the tiniest mechanisms of your cells.
 Now, look out at the world of normies.
 What is your level of respect for them?
 And if your answer isn’t a sneer, that you’re looking at a bunch of Neanderthals who should be replaced, that they are pitiable at best, you don’t understand the darker aspects of psychology.
 Shakespeare?
 Why should they care what he wrote?
 He’s just another Neanderthal.

 I imagine that most people, even without having thought extensively about the social and economic forces guiding humanity's reactions to human gene-editing or about the different ways in which gene-editing can be used on humans, would agree that the future in Hoel's vignette is undesirable.

-From a more general lens:

-> At the same time, however, somatic, germline and heritable human genome editing raise important and outstanding ethical and social issues.
-Challenges associated with somatic human genome editing include, for example, rogue clinics, medical travel, as well as the reporting of illegal, unregistered, unethical or unsafe research and other activities including the offer of unproven so-called therapeutic interventions.
-Heritable human genome editing also gives rise to great concerns as the edit might be passed to subsequent generations.
-Additional issues include enhancement to improve certain traits, the lack of diversity in collections of human samples and associated data, the need for equity of access to and benefit from human genome editing.
-There are important differences in the scale of the current challenges posed by somatic, germline and heritable human genome editing [See [https://www.who.int/publications/i/item/9789240030381][who_recommendations]].

 [Vera Lucia Raposo][vera]{:target="_blank"}[^vera-point], in her paper 2019 paper _[The First Chinese Edited Babies: A Leap of Faith in Science][fir_gen]{:target="_blank"}_, provides a nice section on these potential issues with human gene-editing and her contentions with them.